Universal Pensioner Benefits: Post Budget Update

 of the economy and its long term prospects.

-unhealthy, but still growing, population with poor productivity and a historically stagnating economy, we are essentially living beyond our means, and
+The reason behind all this despondency is the realisation (and not before time !) that, as a rapidly aging and relatively unhealthy, but nevertheless still growing, population with poor productivity and a historically stagnating economy, we are essentially living beyond our means, and have done for some time.

-have done for some time.
 We are by no means alone in this – similar

 demographic and health challenges can be seen in many '1st world' western European